mcohen97/moove-it-challenge/README.md

 ## Running the tests

-To run the unit tests, run the following command in the root directory.
+To run the unit tests, run the following command in the server directory.

 ```
 ruby -Itest test/all_tests.rb